Development assistance in Tonga

 The focus of Cecilia's work is critical to ensuring high quality education outcomes for students.

-But she recently went 'above and beyond' her volunteer project requirements, when she organised a holiday camp for children in her village during the school break.
+But she went 'above and beyond' her volunteer project requirements, when she organised a holiday camp for children in her village during the school break.
 The focus was to build relationships between young people living in the same village but attending different schools.
 The participants explored the concepts of unity, community service and friendship while also looking at the strengths and challenges in their village.
 Senior students were trained and encouraged to act as facilitators and group leaders for the activities to increase their engagement and build new skills.
 Parents attending the final night barbeque and presentation congratulated Cecilia on the strong friendships developed, and the growth in maturity and confidence of their children.

 Case study: Gordon and Sonia Muir